neuronsimulator/nrn/neuron/agui/gui.rst

 =====

-Print: Sends the postscript images of the windows to a printer selected by the Other menu item, :func:`SelectPrinter` .
+Print: Sends the postscript images of the windows to a printer selected by the Other menu item, :ref:`SelectPrinter`.
 If no printer has been selected a printer dialog pops up.
-See :meth:`Other.WindowTitlesPrinted` .
+See :ref:`WindowTitlesPrinted` .

 PrintToFile